EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 - Armor: Light armor as trained
 - Skills: INT x 2 + 4 (min 4)
 - Stat skill gates: AGI and INT as trained
-- Language: two (3) of their choice
+- Language: three (3) of their choice
 - Spells: Arcane (INT) Spell gate as trained

 ### Level 1